ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

   - To maintain open development
   - To continue to provide source code

-> Apache Attic - where quiet projects slumber
+> Apache Attic - where quiet projects slumber forever

 ???
 A goal of the ASF is to encourage maximum inbound contributions.